kristofzerbe/kiko.io/source/_posts/2021/Use-a-duplicate-image-to-drop-a-shadow.md

 Thats it.
 Here's a pen to play around with the solution:

-{% codepen XWjGBGy 'Image Shadows' css %}
+{% codepen "XWjGBGy" "Image Shadows" css %}